arvindselvamoorthy15/Online-Learning-platform/README.md

         npm install or yarn install (Anyone as per your packagemanger need), cd ..
         npm run dev or yarn run dev (Anyone as per your packagemanger need)

-    This will start the app for you
-    If you face any problem please reach me through +91 8838159833